proudh/ismp-1/backend/docs/api-endpoints.md

 * Author: since a blogpostcontent is associated with only one blogpost, filter by the id of the author of the blogpost.
 This is just for convenience since author is technically a field in blogpost.

+* Topic: For convenience, you can pass in the name of a topic and receive only blogpostcontent records where the associated blogpost has the topic you pass in.

+* Tag: For convenience, you can pass in the name of a tag and receive only blogpostcontent records where the associated blogpost has the tag you pass in.

 POST - creates a new blogpostcontent.
 Use this when creating a post for the first time.

 <ins>Required fields</ins>: